zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Add to this notion the theory of conservation.

 The question then becomes what kind of (repressed) thought is of such a nature, that the mind of the patient would shut it out at the price of lost sight / sensitivity / movement, etc?
-Inspired by evolutionary theory and human nature deriving from animal nature, Freud draws on survival mechanisms: everything at the individual level is done for survival, to maximize pleasure and minimize pain.
-The pleasure principle.
+Inspired by evolutionary theory and human nature deriving from animal nature, Freud draws on survival mechanisms: everything at the individual level is done for survival, to maximize pleasure and minimize pain. **The pleasure principle**.

 Freud concludes infants sucking at a breast with his theory of infant sexuality, it's pleasing itself.